 2. Costs of inflation, vehicle prices, and gas prices

 It is no secret that inflation is increasing at its highest rate in decades.
 For mobile employees, the business cost increases are steep.
 The prices of new and used vehicles have increased sharply due to supply chain issues and increased demand for used vehicles.
-Plus, gas prices are running in the $3-to-$4-per-gallon range for most of the U.S., with California drivers paying almost $5/gallon.
+Plus, gas prices are running in the $4-to-$5-per-gallon range for most of the U.S., with California drivers paying over $6/gallon.
 Car allowances must take into account these cost increases.

 3. Uncertainty and fatigue for American workers